agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **re-write Claim**: Deworming The World has no clear evidence on being the best way to increase GDP per capita.

 **re-write Claim**: Deworming the world does not improve long term income (let alone GDP per capita)

-I tried understanding the paper but it was all too much.
+**Note**: If Deworming The World does not improve "long-term" income then, we can say that the author of the blog post "finds it difficult to justify".
+I tried understanding the paper that explained it but it was all too much.
 I didn't understand and it was too long to read every sentence.
 Skimming for results didn't help.

 **re-write Claim**: GiveWell does not believe that Deworming The World improves the long term income.